Buddhist Sacred Texts

 We have each been handed a book as we entered the hall.
 As we line up close to one another, a female monk points out the place where English is beneath the foreign print.
 One tries to follow the fast pace of the chanting set by a monk striking a gigantic carved wooden fish.
 The chanting moves quickly and takes great concentration to follow.
 Another monk keeps time on a more traditional drum.

 There is little choice but to give oneself over to the chant.
 It sweeps you up.
 The words seem odd.
 There is no time for logic to scrutinize – only the steady stream of sounds.
-At some point one gives up the western mind and flows with the sound.
+At some point, one gives up the western mind and flows with the sound.
 We stand.
 We chant.
 Some people close their eyes and let it wash over them.
 Some sit.
 The monks who move among us are kind.
 They gently point us back to the correct page and place.
 They ask if we are okay standing.
 They smile.
-Time stands still with us and suddenly we have reached the end.
+Time stands still with us, and suddenly we have reached the end.

 We flow out of the Main Hall and follow Miao Hsi down a side staircase back to a comfortable modern classroom on the main level.
 Here she will offer a wonderful exploration of the portion of the Sutra we have just all chanted together.
-Once she finishes and answers all our questions, she will lead us to the main dining room where we will partake in the delicious vegan lunch recommended gloriously by many a regular visitor to the temple.
+Once she finishes and answers all our questions, she will lead us to the main dining room where we will partake in the delicious vegan lunch recommended gloriously by many regular visitors to the temple.

 First, however, we will feast on sustenance of a different kind, food for the soul, from the chapter of the Lotus Sutra we have just chanted together in the Temple above us.